ninode/wireless/apps/power_save_mode_example/readme.md

 1. Open the project.
 2. Build and program the generated code into the hardware using its IDE.
-3. Please refer to "WINC Firmware Update Guide" for more information.
+3. Refer "firmware update guide" for information.
 4. Please note this example will not output any console messages.